liberland/Liberland/README.md

 More info: [Liberland.org](http://liberland.org/), [Facebook](http://www.facebook.com/liberland)

-## Everything below this point refers to repositories and data that's old and unmaintained.

 Basic information about the country can also be found in  [basic-facts.json](https://github.com/liberland/data/blob/master/basic-facts/basic-facts.json) file, which is located in the [liberland/data](https://github.com/liberland/data) repository.

 ## Repositories